snowyu/loopback-component-role-user.js/README.md

 # Loopback Component user dynamic role

-This loopback component add a new dynamic user role which mapping the operators of model to the role.
+This loopback component add a new dynamic user role which mapping the operators of model to the role and you can enable the super user role too.
 The role name should be '[`modelName`]' + '.' + '[`operator`]'.
 The role should be mapped into the ACL too.
 And the role can be nested like this: